The National Council of Negro Women (NCNW) was

 The NCNW focused on gathering information,

-making credible contacts, and sponsoring educations programs.
+making credible contacts, and sponsoring education programs.
 The most notable

 effort in the 1930s was the 1938 White House Conference on Governmental